4 Reasons Gaston is Actually the Hero

 Reality: Strategic

 Life was undoubtedly rough for commoners in early 18th Century France so people would have needed a reputation to deter rivals.
-After all, the best way to win a fight is to prevent it from happening in the first place and getting everyone to think you’re a badass dude is a smart approach.
+After all, the best way to win a fight is to prevent it from happening in the first place and getting everyone to think you’re a badass is a smart approach.

 Myth: Misogynistic